t3kit/t3kit_docker/README.md

     vim LocalConfiguration.php
     'installToolPassword' => 'put your hash code generate by install tool',

-Go to refresh the page again and login by default password `123456789` Go to clear cache.
+* Go to refresh the page again and login by default password `123456789`
+* Go to compare database to execute the update scripts.
+* Go to fix folder structure
+* Go to clear cache.
 Then refresh your website.

 ## Access project url when inside `app` container

 As of current docker doesn't support bi-directional link, you cannot access web container from app container.